We are back, ladies and gentlemen, Rush Limbaugh and the most listened to radio talk show in the country.

 We want the border to be beefed up, and we want that, and that apparently is in this bill.

-You're you're you're you sound willing to do a bad bill just to build up Rubio.
+You sound willing to do a bad bill just to build up Rubio.

 And we are back with Susan in Gross Point, Michigan.

-I've I've uh heard what you've said.
+I've heard what you've said.

 You really want us to have potential in 2016.

-You like Rubio.
+You'll like Rubio.

-You think Rubio has the ability here to cut through the noise and be perceived as someone liked and respected by everybody, including low information voters, when you don't see that possibility for any other Republican.
+You think Rubio has the ability here to cut through the noise and be perceived as someone liked and respected by everybody, including low-information voters, when you don't see that possibility for any other Republican.

-And this bill is something that a lot of people want, and if one of our guys can end up getting credit for it, you think that down the road is going to really pay off.
+And if one of our guys can end up getting credit for it, you think that down the road is going to really pay off.

-And it's worth it to you, even doing a bad bill in order to bring the Republican Party out of this this malaise that it's in.
+And it's worth it to you, even doing a bad bill in order to bring the Republican Party out of this malaise that it's in.

 Is that pretty much it?

-Okay, well tell me where else I'm missing it.
+Okay, well, tell me where else I'm missing it.

 I hate this bill.